 Interaction and Technologies In Metaverse

 Metaverse is the virtual universe with unlimited possibilities.
 However, how will users connect and interact in the Metaverse is a topic of great discussion.
-To understand the Metaverse concept, it is necessary to know the hardware and technology that will be the building blocks of the Metaverse.
+To understand the concept, it is necessary to know the hardware and technology that will be the building blocks of it.

 Hardware and controllers will be the core of Metaverse interaction.
-Here are some of the major components, technologies, and hardware that would be part of Metaverse.
+Here are some of the major components, technologies, and hardware that would be part of this technology.

 Virtual reality is a major technology and framework of the entire Metaverse.
 VR in the simplest term could be described as a 3D display technology that creates a simulated environment.